NoelV11/JavaScript-Tutorials/README.md

 ![One](https://user-images.githubusercontent.com/77625109/121898707-4b032e00-cd41-11eb-9bbf-f5c778fd03c8.png)

-As you can see,it is a webpage within a webpage.It is made possible using a frame
+As you can see,it is a webpage within a webpage.It is made possible using a frame,displaying input fields for 'Name' and 'Email Address',along with a button,perforimg 'submit' action

 Concepts Used:-